humford/Battlecode2017/README.md

 # Battlecode2017

 The "MIT Rejects Society" entry for the 2017 Battlecode Competition, run by MIT.
 Ranked 11th in prelims, named a finalist team.
 Outstanding issue with being unable to buy points after update.
+To be continued in 2018.

 ## The Team